sunkydunky31/Sunkys-Tweaks-and-Fixes/readme.md

 ## TWEAKS // FIXES // ADITIONS
 * Added the unused sprites of Save Select
-* The Brazialian translation are now fixed
+* The Brazillian translation are now fixed
 * Golf Menu translation (PT-BR) are now fixed
 * Added new input icons to the HUD!
 (Seems like S3AIR, sorry Euka)
 * Save Select has new mod options